inspr/core-legacy/docs/multibrokers.md

       - Address of Kafka's bootstrap servers
       - The auto offset reset configuration

    2. With these informations you can proceed by creating the configuration file to send Insprd.
-This file will require two more pieces of information, the image for that broker's sidecar[], which Inspr provides to you and the address you want that sidecar to be deployed at.
+This file will require two more pieces of information, the image for that broker's sidecar, which Inspr provides to you and the address you want that sidecar to be deployed at.
 The address by default should be "http://localhost" which just indicates that that deploy should happen on the same container as the other pieces of your dApp.
       If you followed the Helm installation for Kafka suggested above, the file you need should be exactly like this:

       *kafkaConfig.yaml*: